 You can fly to Madagascar direct from Johannesburg, Paris, Nairobi or Mauritius.
 We recommend that you visit at least two of its distinct climatic and floral zones.
 (Three would be better but then you need a good amount of time.)

 You experience the flora and fauna mainly by walking the forest trails, sometimes for several hours, sometimes in hilly terrain.
 So it’s best if you are reasonably active.

 Our Madagascar tours use mostly in simple hotels and country lodges.
 However the standards are improving, especially at the Madagascar beach resorts.
 Malagasy and French are the two main languages; however hotel staff and local guides all speak some English.

 You will typically need to spend at least a couple of nights in Antananarivo, the lively capital of Madagascar.
 This is due to the way the Madagascar flight connections work as Tana acts as the hub.
 (This is why we suggest focusing on two areas so that you dont have to keep coming back to Tana…)

 Best time to visit Madagascar?

-Coastal temperatures (at Nosy Be and Ile Sainte Marie for example) remain pleasantly high throughout the year with hot humid summer months.
+However coastal temperatures (at Nosy Be and Ile Sainte Marie) remain pleasantly high throughout the year.
+Just with hot humid summer months.
 The Central highlands around Tana and the south can be cool at night during the winter months of June to August.
 So a particularly nice time to visit Madagascar is either mid April to May or September to November.
 Then it’s not too humid on the coast and the central highland areas are a pleasant temperature.